experimental-design/bofire/CONTRIBUTING.md

 pip install pre-commit
 pre-commit install
 ```
-in you local project root folder.
+in you local project root folder, if you want to use `pre-commit`.

 ## Type checks